stella-cv/stella_vslam/docs/parameters.rst

     * - Name
       - Description
     * - model
-      - camera model type before rectification
+      - camera model type before rectification.
+The option is perspective or fisheye. (note: If you want to use fisheye model for stereo_rectifier, you need to specify Camera::model to perspective.)
     * - K_left, K_right
       - Intrinsic parameters.
 The 3x3 matrix are written in row-major order.
     * - D_left, D_right